Grand Traverse of the Jura Ski Tour

 Waterproof bag for documents

-Head-torch / head-lamp with spare bulb and batteries
+Head-torch with spare batteries

 Sun protection (including total bloc for lips, nose etc.)